-The T L Audio Indigo Series combines classic valve techniques with low noise solid state circuitry to produce audio processing units offering very high quality signal paths with comprehensive control facilities and the unique valve sound.
+The T L Audio Crimson Series utilises low noise solid state circuitry to produce audio processing units offering very high quality signal paths with comprehensive control facilities.
+Crimson series units are straight-forward to operate, and offer excellent value for money.

-The VP-2051 is a single channel valve voice processor, combining a high quality microphone pre-amplifier, four band equaliser and a compressor.
+The VP-3051 is a single channel voice processor, combining a high quality microphone pre-amplifier, four band equaliser and a compressor.
 All parameters of the compressor are variable, and a link facility enables two units to be operated in stereo mode.
 The bargraph meter may be used to display output level or gain reduction.

 The block diagram of the unit is shown in fig.1.
-Each channel has four input sources balanced microphone and line inputs via XLR connectors, plus an unbalanced line level input via a jack socket, and an instrument input also on an unbalanced jack socket but located on the front panel where it provides a convenient means of patching a guitar or keyboard directly into the processor.
+Each channel has four input sources -balanced microphone and line inputs via XLR connectors, plus an unbalanced line level input via a jack socket, and an instrument input also on an unbalanced jack socket but located on the front panel where it provides a convenient means of patching a guitar or keyboard directly into the processor.
 The gain of the input stages is controlled by a centre-detented control, calibrated for 0dB nominal gain from the line input sources at the centre and providing up to 60dB of microphone gain.
 The instrument input has a sensitivity switch associated with it, to match the gain to a low level pickup (e.g. a passive guitar or microphone) or a higher output source such as a keyboard or active guitar, and is also controlled by the input gain potentiometer.

-The equaliser is fully valve based, providing up to 12dB of cut and boost at the selected frequencies.
+The equaliser has four bands, providing up to 15dB of cut and boost at the selected frequencies.
 The "EQ PRE" switch positions the equaliser before (pre) or after (post) the compressor.
-The compressor comprises a valve core with solid-state sidechain processing.
 The sidechain monitors the output of the compression stage, and generates a control signal which varies the attenuation of the compressor.
 The sidechain processing includes fully variable control of the compressor threshold and ratio, plus switched fast and slow time constants for attack and release.
-Frequency dependent compression (for example de-essing) may be achieved by placing an equaliser into the sidechain insertion point.
+Frequency dependant compression (for example de-essing) may be achieved by placing an equaliser into the sidechain insertion point.